Tate Reeves

-Jonathan Tate Reeves (born June 5, 1974) is an American politician serving as the 65th governor of Mississippi since 2020.
+Jonathan Tate Reeves (born June 5, 1974) is an American politician serving since 2020 as the 65th governor of Mississippi.
 A member of the Republican Party, Reeves served as the 32nd lieutenant governor of Mississippi from 2012 to 2020 and as the 53rd treasurer of Mississippi from 2004 to 2012.

 Born in Florence, Mississippi, Reeves graduated from Florence High School in 1992 and Millsaps College in 1996.
 After receiving his degree in economics, he became a Chartered Financial Analyst.
 He began work at Park South Corporation, leaving in 2000 to become a financial portfolio manager at Trustmark.

 Reeves entered the race for Mississippi state treasurer after Democratic incumbent Marshall G. Bennett announced he would not run.
 In the Republican primary runoff, he defeated former Central District Transportation Commissioner Wayne Burkes.
 In the general election, he defeated Democratic nominee Gary Anderson.
-He won reelection in 2007 and went on to become lieutenant governor in 2012, holding the position until his inauguration as governor.
+He was reelected in 2007 and went on to become lieutenant governor in 2012, holding the position until his inauguration as governor.

 Reeves was chosen as his party's nominee in the 2019 Mississippi gubernatorial election, defeating former state Supreme Court Justice Bill Waller Jr. and State Representative Robert Foster.
 In the general election, he narrowly defeated Attorney General Jim Hood.
-During his tenure, Reeves has changed the state flag, removed COVID-19 restrictions earlier than many of his fellow state governors, opposed vaccine requirements, and legalized medical cannabis.
+During his tenure, Reeves signed legislation to change the state flag, removed COVID-19 restrictions earlier than many of his fellow governors, and opposed vaccine requirements and medical cannabis.
 He was narrowly reelected in 2023, defeating Brandon Presley.

 Early life and education

 Tate Reeves was born on June 5, 1974.
-A native of Rankin County, Mississippi, Reeves is the eldest son of Terry Reeves and Dianne Peeples.
+A native of Rankin County, Mississippi, he is the eldest son of Terry Reeves and Dianne Peeples.
 Reeves's father founded a heating and air conditioning company in 1975 that became a multi-million-dollar business.
-Reeves graduated from Florence High School in Florence.
-He then graduated from Millsaps College in Jackson with a degree in economics.
+Reeves graduated from Florence High School in Florence and from Millsaps College in Jackson with a degree in economics.
 He played college basketball for two years before injuring his shoulder.

-At Millsaps College, Reeves was a member of the Kappa Alpha Order, a controversial fraternity that has faced accusations of racism.
+At Millsaps College, Reeves was a member of the Kappa Alpha Order, a fraternity that has faced accusations of racism.
 In 2019, yearbook photos surfaced showing members in blackface and Confederate uniforms, but it is unclear whether Reeves was involved.